jacksonsmerritt/hello-world/README.md

 In my personal time I am always working to expand my knowledge and acquire new skills.
 I taught myself how to play piano almost 8 years ago, and have since continued to expand my musical repertoire, learning to play the bass guitar, acoustic and electric guitar, and harmonica.
 I also have a passion for learning new languages.
 I have explored languages like Spanish, German, Russian and Norwegian in the past, but have recently turned my full attention to learning Finnish.
-Over the past 6 months, I have attained a good understanding of the grammar structure and pronunciation.